-Half (16/32) of the clinical strains contain adaptive immune systems in the form of CRISPR-Cas Type I-F (12 strains) and Type I-E (4 strains).
-To investigate the contribution of CRISPR-Cas to phage resistance we identified all spacers targeting our phage panel and assessed their potential effect on the phage host range.
-We detected 70 spacers (43 unique) across 16 strains matching our phage panel (Fig. S4a), among which 54 are interference-proficient (i.e., spacers with matching protospacer adjacent motif (PAM) and protospacer) and 16 are priming-proficient (i.e., spacers with a ±1 slipped PAM(22) or up to 5 protospacer mutations (23, 24)) (Table S4).
-The majority of the spacers (65) originate from CRISPR-Cas Type I-F systems, with only five spacers from CRISPR-Cas Type I-E systems (strains 15-547181, N4469, and 15043, all targeting φPa28).
-Interestingly, 66 of the 70 spacers target temperate phages (φPa19, φPa28, φPa42, and φPa47), and only four spacers match a virulent phage (φPa8).
+Half (16 of 32) of the clinical strains contain adaptive immune systems in the form of CRISPR-Cas Type I-F (12 strains) and Type I-E (4 strains).
+To investigate the contribution of CRISPR-Cas to phage resistance, we identified all spacers targeting our phage panel and assessed their potential effect on the phage host range.
+We detected 70 spacers (43 unique) across 16 strains matching our phage panel (fig. S5A), among which 54 are predicted to be interference-proficient [i.e., spacers with matching protospacer adjacent motif (PAM) and protospacer] and 16 priming-proficient [i.e., spacers with $a \pm 1$ slipped PAM (22) or up to 5 protospacer mutations (table S4) (23, 24)].
+The majority of the spacers (65) originate from CRISPR-Cas Type I-F systems, with only five spacers from CRISPR-Cas Type I-E systems (strains 15-547181, N4469, and 15043, all targeting φ Pa28).
+Sixtysix of the 70 spacers target temperate phages (φ Pa19, φ Pa28, φ Pa42, and φ Pa47), and only four spacers match a virulent phage (φ Pa8).
 This is in line with previous findings that spacers of P. aeruginosa mostly match temperate phages (25).
-Our data on phage infection and adsorption reveal that in 83% (25/30) of cases with matching I-E (4/4) and I-F (21/26) spacers, the targeted phage was unable to infect (Fig. S4a).
-Out of the five cases where the protective effects of matching spacers were not observed (Fig. S4a), one was linked to the presence of an Acr (φPa42 infecting 16-542613) (Fig. S4b), Table S5).
+Our data on phage infection and adsorption reveal that in 83% (25 of 30) of cases with matching I-E (4 of 4) and I-F (21 of 26) spacers, the targeted phage was unable to infect (fig. S5A).
+Out of the five cases where the protective effects of matching spacers were not observed (fig. S5A), one was linked to the presence of an Acr (φ Pa42 infecting 16-542613) (fig. S5B and table S5).

-Overall, our results suggest that CRISPR-Cas Type I-E and I-F may contribute to resistance of the clinical strains against temperate phages but plays a minor role against the vast majority of virulent phages in the panel because they are not targeted.
+Overall, our results suggest that CRISPR-Cas Type I-E and I-F may contribute to resistance of the clinical strains against temperate phages but play a minor role against the vast majority of virulent phages in the panel because they are not targeted.
 Although the catalog of spacers may evolve through CRISPR adaptation, the current set of spacers alone does not explain the observed infection profiles.